sadranafe/tourino/README.md

 ## Acknowledgements
-- special thanks to the **Milad azami** for his invaluable mentorship and guidance throughout the development of this project.
+- special thanks to **Milad azami** for his invaluable mentorship and guidance throughout the development of this project.
 - Gratitude also goes to the **Boto Start Bootcamp** for providing the structured learning environment and support that made Tourino possible.

 built with ❤️ by sadra nafe